Alaska

 Adventure YachtExpedition ShipCruise Ship

-# of Passengers and CrewMaple Leaf Adventures’ Swell accommodates up to 12 passengers with a local crew of 5 or 640–100 passengers with an expedition staff of 141,500–5,000 passengers, typically three or four passengers to every crew member
+# of Passengers and CrewMaple Leaf Adventures’ Swell hosts up to 12 passengers with a local crew of 5 or 640–100 passengers with an expedition staff of 141,500–5,000 passengers, typically three or four passengers to every crew member

 Cruise FocusWilderness, wildlife, active off-ship adventure, solitude, culture Off-ship exploration of wilderness and wildlife, active adventureOn-ship activities, floating resort, large ports